Bread Financial (BFH)

 10. Balance Sheet Assessment

-11. Key Takeaways from Bread Financial’s Q3 Results
+11. Key Takeaways from Bread Financial’s Q4 Results

 It was good to see Bread Financial beat analysts’ EPS expectations this quarter.
 We were also excited its net interest margin outperformed Wall Street’s estimates by a wide margin.
-On the other hand, its efficiency ratio missed.
 Zooming out, we think this was a solid print.
-The stock remained flat at $60.67 immediately after reporting.
+The stock traded up 3.4% to $70.49 immediately after reporting.

 12. Is Now The Time To Buy Bread Financial?

-Bread Financial falls short of our quality standards.
-First off, its revenue growth was weak over the last five years.
-And while its stellar ROE suggests it has been a well-run company historically, the downside is its improving efficiency ratio shows the business has become more productive.
-On top of that, its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.
+We cheer for all companies supporting the economy, but in the case of Bread Financial, we’ll be cheering from the sidelines.
+For starters, its revenue growth was weak over the last five years, and analysts don’t see anything changing over the next 12 months.
+And while its stellar ROE suggests it has been a well-run company historically, the downside is its unimpressive EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.
+On top of that, its efficiency ratio didn’t move over the last four years.

-Wall Street analysts have a consensus one-year price target of $70.20 on the company (compared to the current share price of $72.00), implying they don’t see much short-term potential in Bread Financial.
+Wall Street analysts have a consensus one-year price target of $80.07 on the company (compared to the current share price of $70.49).